 A copyright infringement occurs when someone copies or creates other derivative works, displays, performs, or distributes, without authorization, any work that is protected by copyright.

-According to this, if a copyright protected video is uploaded on YouTube, both the uploader and YouTube are subject to copyright infringement.
-If you’re wondering, then how the heck it is possible for YouTube to survive in business, then you’re on the right track.
+According to this, if a copyright-protected video is uploaded on YouTube, both the uploader and YouTube are subject to copyright infringement.
+If you’re wondering, then how the heck is possible for YouTube to survive in business, then you’re on the right track.
 After all, thousands of YouTube users upload such videos daily, right?

 This is where the DMCA plays a crucial role.
 Enter the DMCA Safe Harbor.

-To protect the rights of website operators like YouTube and internet service providers, the US congress implemented the DMCA in 1998 with a provision for a safe harbor.
-This allows internet service providers, website operators to execute a notice and a takedown procedure.
+To protect the rights of website operators like YouTube and internet service providers, the US Congress implemented the DMCA in 1998 with a provision for a safe harbor.
+This allows internet service providers, and website operators to execute a notice and a takedown procedure.